Contact your local branch for assistance

 When renting a property, you'll typically need to provide several documents to the landlord or letting agent as part of the application process.
 Here are the common documents you may need:

 Proof of Identity – Valid government-issued photo identification, such as a passport or drivers license with an accompanied birth certificate.
+If you are from outside the UK, you will need to pass relevant right-to-rent checks before renting a property.
+All original documentation must be seen before keys are released.

 Proof of residency – proof of current address, such as a utility bill, bank statement, or council tax bill.